fenago/intro-ruby/lab_guides/Lab_1.md

 Ruby is thoroughly object-oriented, and objects are the basic building block of a Ruby program.
 Every value in Ruby is an object, even data types such as strings, numbers, and Booleans: everything is an object.
-This means that every object is part of a class that gives access to a wide range of methods to do incredible things.
-Each class is also an object in Ruby.
-Here\'s an example:

 ```
 class Fruit
  #code
 end
 ```

 The preceding code defines the `Fruit` class.
 The following code shows that two new objects, `fruit1` and